-- 7.24 The majority of site allocations are located on the best and most versatile agricultural land and/or greenfield land on and as such are expected to have minor and significant negative effects on land use and soils. - 7.25 Several Local Plan policies include criteria that will encourage the efficient use of land and conserve and enhance soils, such as Policy ST1: Bassetlaw's Spatial Strategy, Policy ST11: Existing Employment Sites and Policy 51: Contaminated and Unstable Land.
-However, some policies could result in the loss of high-quality agricultural land, such as Policy ST12: Rural Economic Growth and Economic Growth Outside Employment Areas, Policy ST16: Housing Distribution and Policy ST56: Transport Infrastructure and Improvement Schemes. - 7.26 Overall, a cumulative mixed (minor positive and minor negative) effect is likely in relation to land use and soils.
+7.30 The majority of site allocations are located on the best and most versatile agricultural land and/or greenfield land on and as such are expected to have minor and significant negative effects on land use and soils.

+7.31 Several Local Plan policies include criteria that will encourage the efficient use of land and conserve and enhance soils, such as Policy ST1: Bassetlaw's Spatial Strategy, Policy ST01: Existing Employment Sites and Policy 49: Contaminated and Unstable Land.
+However, some policies could result in the loss of high-quality agricultural land, such as Policy ST11: Rural Economic Growth and Economic Growth Outside Employment Areas, Policy ST15: Housing Distribution and Policy ST54: Transport Infrastructure and Improvement Schemes.

+7.32 Overall, a cumulative mixed (minor positive and minor negative) effect is likely in relation to land use and soils.
+This is expected to be permanent and long-term.